jetbrains-academy/rustlings-course/Modules & Macros/Modules/Bringing Paths into Scope with the use Keyword/task.md

     }
 ```

-##### Listing 7-13: Bringing the add_to_waitlist function into scope with use, which is unidiomatic
+##### Bringing the add_to_waitlist function into scope with use, which is unidiomatic

-Although both Listing 7-11 and 7-13 accomplish the same task, Listing 7-11 is the idiomatic way to bring a function into scope with `use`.
+Although both snippets accomplish the same task, the first one is the idiomatic way to bring a function into scope with `use`.
 Bringing the function’s parent module into scope with `use` so we have to specify the parent module when calling the function makes it clear that the function isn’t locally defined while still minimizing repetition of the full path.
-The code in Listing 7-13 is unclear as to where `add_to_waitlist` is defined.
+The code in the last snippet is unclear as to where `add_to_waitlist` is defined.

 On the other hand, when bringing in structs, enums, and other items with `use`, it’s idiomatic to specify the full path.
-Listing 7-14 shows the idiomatic way to bring the standard library’s `HashMap` struct into the scope of a binary crate.
+The example below shows the idiomatic way to bring the standard library’s `HashMap` struct into the scope of a binary crate.

 ```rust
     use std::collections::HashMap;